ucanet/ucanet-server/README.md

 # ucanet-server
-A DNS server that servers ucanet domains only
+A DNS server that serves ucanet domains only

 For more info about the project, visit [ucanet.net](https://ucanet.net)